Phyx10n/PD2-Filter/README.md

 * 4: Items worth between 0.25 - 0.49
 * 5: Items worth between 0.5 and up
 * 6: Runes worth 2.0 or more, and DClone/Rathma gear

+## Features in development
+* Automate tier changes for unique/rare items based on tradesite